Get

 In Conclusion

 Cats should never eat chocolate because it contains multiple compounds that are toxic to them.
-Your kitty might get away with licking a bit of chocolate, but you should always be safe rather than sorry, and contact your vet if you see the consumption happen.
+Your kitty might get away with licking a bit of chocolate, but you should always be safe rather than sorry, and contact a vet if you see the consumption happen.
 If you have any questions or concerns about the toxicity of chocolate, contact a trusted veterinarian to schedule a consultation appointment.

 Featured Image Credit: Alexander Stein, Pixabay